-The budget-to-actual variance in expenditures was spread across several programs, with the largest savings occurring in elementary and secondary regular instruction, instructional support services, and sites and buildings, primarily due to the District implementing a distance learning model and COVID-19 restrictions.
+Actual revenues for fiscal year 2021 were less than 0.1 percent over budget.
+The budget-to-actual variance in expenditures was spread across several programs, with the largest savings occurring in elementary and secondary regular instruction, special education instruction, and sites and buildings, primarily due to the District implementing a distance learning model and COVID-19 restrictions.

-An increase in the District's voter-approved operating referendum tax levy, along with additional state funding for general education and special education, contributed to the 1.1 percent increase in total General Fund revenue.
+An increase in the District's voter-approved operating referendum tax levy, along with additional state funding for general education and special education and additional federal funding related to the COVID-19 pandemic, contributed to the 7.2 percent increase in total General Fund revenue.

-The increase in expenditures compared to the prior year, was mainly due to higher special education costs, and more long-term facilities maintenance (LTFM) projects accounted for in the General Fund than the previous year, along with growth in remaining expenditures consistent with regional inflationary trends.
+The slight increase in expenditures compared to the prior year was mainly due to higher instructional support services costs to support the District's distance learning model, along with growth consistent with regional inflationary trends.
+This was offset by a decrease in pupil support services costs, due to less transportation expenditures as a result of distance learning.
+Additionally, the District had fewer long-term facilities maintenance (LTFM) projects accounted for in the General Fund than the previous year.